Laal Singh Chaddha: Filming

 While the film's principal photography was expected to commence in October 2019, Khan and his team went on scouting location in April 2019, across Dharmasala for five days.

 Laal Singh Chaddha is reportedly filmed in more than 100 Indian locations.
 The principal photography of the film was commenced on 31 October 2019, with a muhurat shot given by Khan's mother Zeenat Hussain.
 The first schedule took place at Chandigarh, on 1 November and was completed within 21 days.
 Stills featuring Khan and Kapoor from the sets were leaked onto the internet, with Khan's look featuring him with a thick beard and turban went viral.
-A romantic track featuring Aamir Khan and Kareena Kapoor was shot at Chandigarh on 28 November 2019.
+A romantic track featuring Aamir Khan and Kareena Kapoor Khan was shot at Chandigarh on 28 November 2019.

 The second schedule was kickstarted in Kolkata on 5 December 2019.
 Aamir Khan and his team flew to Kerala in the second week of December, where Khan's photos of shooting from Thekkumbhagam, Changanassery and Kappil went viral.
 Khan completed the second schedule on 19 December 2019, and kickstarted the third schedule on 21 December 2019, with shooting took place in Jaisalmer, Goa and Himachal Pradesh.
 The third schedule was completed on 12 February 2020, and Khan headed to Chandigarh for their next schedule.
 The team wrapped up the last leg of shoot on 6 March 2020.
 The cast and crew flew back to shoot in Punjab on 16 March 2020, before production of the film got halted owing to the COVID-19 pandemic in India.

 Aamir Khan cancelled the Ladakh schedule on 6 July, owing to the India-China standoff along the Galwan Valley.
 Later due to difficulties in shooting the film across India, Aamir decided to resume the film's shoot in Turkey, for the recce of new shoot.
 On 7 September 2020, Aamir Khan resumed the shooting of the film in Mumbai, with safety measures and guidelines instructed by the government.
 On 27 September 2020, Aamir and his team flew to Delhi to shoot some portions, with pictures featuring his younger version went viral.
 Some scenes were shot at the Hotel Centaur in Delhi on 7 October 2020.
-Kareena Kapoor wrapped up her portions on 15 October 2020.
+Kareena Kapoor Khan wrapped up her portions on 15 October 2020.